 Lesson 4: The Light Sensor

-How it Works
+How It Works

 The program shown below is the most basic program that can be made using the light sensor.
-What this program does is continually move forward until the light sensor reaches a certain value, then stops.
+What this program does is continually move forward until the light sensor reaches a certain value, then it stops.
 The first movement block tells the robot to go forward indefinitely.
 The infinity symbol on the block denotes this continual movement.

 Give your students some time to either attach the light sensor their own way or with the instructions, making sure it is always facing the group.
-Once this is done it is a good time to discuss how the sensor works.
+Once this is done, it is a good time to discuss how the sensor works.
 Older students may find a lot of meaning out of a quick optics lesson about how light is absorbed and reflected.
 Younger students might have this information fly over their heads, but can still benefit from a quicker explanation of the sensor.
-Once everyone's sensor is attached it's time to let the students have some fun with the light sensor with the first Challenge.
+Once everyone's sensor is attached, it's time to let the students have some fun with the light sensor with the first Challenge.

 Letting the students try out the light sensor before using it for anything practical helps them understand exactly what the sensor does.
 Give your students a sheet of paper and lead them through activating the NXT Datalog on the brick, as explained above.
 Challenge them to find six or seven different colored objects in the room to use the light sensor on and record the results of each one.
 You may want to have a few bright and different colored objects of laid out for your students to use.
 After getting values for each of these colors, you can explain that dark colors have a much lower value because they absorb more light and that light colors reflect more light.